 Enroll Anytime and online, semester-based courses are both college courses you can complete from anywhere at anytime.
 You can also review materials as many times as you want.
 With both course formats, you will receive in-state tuition regardless of where you live.

 However, there are differences between Enroll Anytime and online, semester-based courses:

 Enroll Anytime courses are self-paced college courses you complete when, where and how you want.
 With these courses, you can:

-- enroll at any time and take up to 9 months to complete your course
+- enroll at any time and take between 3 and 9 months to complete your course

 - learn independently at your own pace